rsksmart/RSKIPs/IPs/RSKIP144.md

 - An empty `txExecutionSublistsEdges` indicates that all transactions go in the _sequential sublist_.
 - The maximum number of parallel sublists that the miner can specify is equal to `maxTransactionExecutionThreads`.
 - The REMASC transaction must be included as the last transaction of the sequential sublist.

+> See RSKIP 351 for block header extension definition

 ## New block validation consensus